UofT-DSI/shell/04-instructors/lessons/inequity_slides.md

 ![bg right contain](../pics/medicinewheel.png)
 ##### Workshop
-Medicine wheels are used by some Indigenous peoples to represents elements of a whole person.
+Medicine wheels are used by some Indigenous peoples to represent elements of a whole person.

-We'll use this tool as we listen to stories of Survivors and discuss all together.
+We'll use this tool as we listen to stories of Survivors and discuss everything together.

 ---
 Physical: